allibear17/Legend-of-Zelda-Location-Tracker/README.md

 The button "OW+" toggles an overlay on the oeverworld.
 This overlay chas many icons showing what the locations contain:
+- Triforces with numbers to show dungeon locations
 - Bombs for bomb spots
 - Fires for burn bush locations
 - Potions for potion shops